lervag/vimtex/README.md

   - [import](http://ctan.uib.no/macros/latex/contrib/import/import.pdf)
   - [subfiles](http://ctan.uib.no/macros/latex/contrib/subfiles/subfiles.pdf)

-See the documentation for a thorough introduction to vimtex (e.g. `:h vimtex`).
+See the documentation for a thorough introduction to VimTeX (e.g. `:h vimtex`).

 ## Other relevant plugins

-Even though vimtex provides a lot of nice features for working with LaTeX documents, there are several features that are better served by other, dedicated plugins.
+Even though VimTeX provides a lot of nice features for working with LaTeX documents, there are several features that are better served by other, dedicated plugins.
 For a more detailed listing of these, please see [`:help vimtex-non-features`](doc/vimtex.txt#L156).